alexbseaton/jambalaya/README.md

 * *pipenv shell*

-If you want to run handler.py, install PhantomJS and put it on your PATH, but it probably doesn't need any more work and the server runs it every day.
+If you want to run handler.py, install PhantomJS and put it on your PATH, but it probably doesn't need any more work and the server runs it so we don't need to run it locally.